G'MIC is a full-featured open-source

 Light & shadows, Patterns, Rendering, Repair, Sequences, etc.).

-3 - libgmic, a small, portable, thread-safe and multi-threaded, C++ image processing library to be linked to third-party applications.
+3 - libgmic, a small, portable, thread-safe and multi-threaded, C++ image processing library designed to be linked with third-party applications.

-Its simple API allows programmers to add all G'MIC features in their own software without much efforts
+Its simple API allows programmers to add all G'MIC features in their own software without much effort

 (a C API is available as well).